yulexun/IPUMS2022/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of OpenAI's LLM GPT-4o.
-We have used the LLM as a tool to assist in understanding errors in `paper/paper.qmd`.
+No aspects of the code were written using any LLMs.